Outlier Detection

 Grade 9-12

-Methods for identifying data points that are unusually far from the rest, using techniques like IQR rule, z-scores, or visual inspection.
-Outliers can distort statistics and break models.
+Outlier detection is the process of identifying data points that are unusually far from the rest of the dataset, using techniques like the IQR rule, z-scores, or visual inspection of box plots and scatter plots.
+Outliers can distort statistics like the mean and standard deviation, and break regression models.

 Definition